jradek/java-kotlin-playground/README.md

+# Playing with java and kotlin in one project

-# Running and debuging a mixed java/kotlin project with VS code
+It supports running and debuging a mixed java/kotlin project with VS code or IntelliJ

 ## Building